lumina-desktop/lumina-docs/luminaconfig.rst

 The "User Settings" option governs the general settings for the desktop session.
 These settings are usually not changed on a frequent basis.

-The "General Options" entry, seen in :numref:`Figure %s: Lumina General Options <lumina12f>`, is used to govern numerous settings for the desktop experience.
+The "General Options" entry, seen in
+:numref:`Figure %s: Lumina® General Options <lumina12f>`,
+is used to govern numerous settings for the desktop experience.

 .. _lumina12f: